atmofunk/FRESteamWorks/README.md

 The Linux SWC has not been updated, as I do not have a Linux machine.
 You'll have to build it yourself if you need Linux support.

 ### Additional API ###
+The steam API docs can be [found here](https://partner.steamgames.com/doc/api).
 ```
 setRichPresence(key:String, value:String):void
 clearRichPresence():void